Yes, you’ll need some money if you want to travel but luckily I can give you some great tips on how to save money when travelling.

-I’ve worked as a volunteer, and as we all know, volunteers don’t have a paycheck at the end of the month and I still managed to travel.
+I’ve worked as a volunteer, and as we all know, volunteers don’t have a paycheck at the end of the month and I still managed to travel around Europe.
 Most of the time my problem was time, not necessarily the money to travel.

 I’ve never hosted anyone, but I’ve met people just to hang out, visit a museum, grab lunch, and I also used it to find hosts for the cities where I had no friends.

 I had only amazing experiences.
 Friends and Couchsurfing hosts are the reason I didn’t spend anything on accommodation during my 1 month of travelling in Europe.
 Cool, right?

 2. Plan your holiday by yourself to save money when travelling

 People who buy their holiday from a travel agency are lazy people.
 Sure, sometimes they get bigger discounts because of the higher number of tourists, but when you want to go somewhere specific, it may not always be the case.

 Planes tickets can be expensive, and some countries don’t operate low-cost airlines.